awe2/GZ2_project/posterity/README.txt

-<p>Posterity includes previous attempts or iterations for, well, posterity.</p>
+Posterity includes previous attempts or iterations for, well, posterity.